wnfs-wg/car-mirror-spec/README.md

 ### 3.5.3 Mutable Pointer

-A simple heuristic is on data updated from a mutable pointer, such as on [IPNS](https://docs.ipfs.io/concepts/ipns/) or [DNSLink](https://dnslink.io).
+A simple heuristic is on data updated from a mutable pointer, such as on [IPNS] or [DNSLink].
 This often shares some structure, and thus the stale graph MAY be placed into the Bloom filter.

 # 4. Caches